 How to Identify the Basic Signs of Insider Threats to your Local Network

 Insider threats are cyber security breaches that stem from a trusted employee or vendor allowing an outsider to gain access to the local network.
 It’s a frustrating and difficult cyber security issue to avoid.
-You need to give employees plenty of permissions to perform everyday tasks, but you can’t give them open access to areas of the network that they don’t need to be productive.
+You need to give employees plenty of permissions to perform everyday tasks.
+But you can’t give them open access to areas of the network that they don’t need to be productive.
+Insider threat detection is needed more than ever to thwart the most dangerous cyber incidents.

 Signs of Possible Insider Threat Issues